NDAK18001U Big Data Systems (BDS)

 See Absalon when the course is set up.

-Working knowledge of Java, including concurrency and communication mechanisms.
+Working knowledge of Java and C#, including concurrency and communication mechanisms.

 Notions of UNIX / shell scripting are helpful, but not required.